ansible-collections/community.network/README.md

 ## Installing this collection

-This collection is shipped with the Ansible package.
+This collection is shipped with the `ansible` package.
 So if you have it installed, no more action is required.

-If you have a minimal installation (only Ansible Core installed) or you want to use the latest version of the collection along with the whole Ansible package, you need to install the collection from [Ansible Galaxy](https://galaxy.ansible.com/community/network) manually with the `ansible-galaxy` command-line tool:
+If you have a minimal installation (only Ansible Core installed) or you want to use the latest version of the collection along with the whole `ansible` package, you need to install the collection from [Ansible Galaxy](https://galaxy.ansible.com/community/network) manually with the `ansible-galaxy` command-line tool:

     ansible-galaxy collection install community.network